reflectoring/reflectoring.github.io/_posts/kotlin-vs-java-part-1.md

     println("the length of this variable is ${company.name.length}") }
 ```
-Within our `main function`, we declared a new object of type `Company` and within this object we assign some data using primary constructor for `name` property and `founded` property.
+Within our `main function`, we declared a new object of type `Company` and within this object we assigned some data using primary constructor for `name` property and `founded` property.
 Then we call `length` function to get the length of `name` property.
 As shown above, we can clearly see that compiler generates an error saying `only safe (?.) are allowed on a nullable receiver`
 Let’s see the following code to see how we solved this error.